tytydraco/yessleep/out/My_therapist_finds_my_marriage_strange.md

 Tamar saw me first and nudged Abel.

 The two stood and walked right past me, Tamar’s eyes to the ground.
-She had a large cut above her right eye.
+She had a large bruise above her right eye.

 Only Abel glanced at me, giving a forced greeting before following Tamar into their room.